sonavk2/Credit-Card-Customer-Segmentation-Clustering-Model/README.md

 17. PRCFULLPAYMENT : Percent of full payment paid by user
 18. TENURE : Tenure of credit card service for user

+## Contents
+1. EDA: Data Cleaning and preprocessing steps
+2. PCA Dimensionality Reduction
+3. Models: K-Means, Hierarchical Clustering and DBSCAN were trained and evaluated.